Šipan

-Šipan (/sh/), nicknamed the Golden Island, is an island located in southern Croatia, more specifically in the Dubrovnik-Neretva County.
+Šipan (/sh/) is an island located in southern Croatia and part of the city of Dubrovnik, the capital of the Dubrovnik-Neretva County.
 It is located 17 km northwest of Dubrovnik, and is separated from the mainland coast by the Koločep Channel, which has an area of 16.22 km2.
 The island is 9.1 km in length, and up to 2.6 km in width.
 It is a part of the Elaphiti Islands, and is the largest island in the archipelago.
-The name of the archipelago comes from the Ancient Greek word for deer (ἔλαφος), which, according to Pliny the Elder, used to inhabit the Elaphiti Islands in large numbers.
-There is, however, no evidence of deer ever inhabiting the archipelago.
+The name of the archipelago comes from the Ancient Greek word for deer (ἔλαφος), which—according to Pliny the Elder—used to inhabit the Elaphiti Islands in large numbers.

 Šipan's population was 476 as of 2021, an increase from the 416 people in 2011.
 Its highest point, the Velji Vrh, lies at 243 m above sea level, and is located in the northwestern part of the island.
-The Velji Vrh is one of two limestone crests, the other being the Kameni Luk, located in the southeast.
+The Velji Vrh is one of two limestone crests on the island, the other being the Kameni Luk, located in the southeast.
 Fruits such as oranges and other citrus are cultivated on the island.
 It holds the Guinness World Record for the most olive trees relative to an island's size and population.

-Šipan can be reached by ferries from Dubrovnik, which also go to Lopud and Koločep (locally known as Kalamota), the latter of which is the southernmost inhabited island in Croatia.
+Šipan can be reached by ferries from Dubrovnik, which also go to Lopud and Koločep, locally known as Kalamota, the latter of which is the southernmost inhabited island in Croatia.
 The ports of Suđurađ and Šipanska Luka make up the only two inhabited towns on the island.

 History

 There are some remnants from the Illyrian era and villae rusticae from the Roman era on the island.
 The island's name Tauris, known to be mentioned in the 16th century, led old writers from Dubrovnik, as well as some contemporary historians, to assume that the Battle of Tauris took place in 47 BC near Šipan, and not Šćedro.
-In historical sources, the island is first mentioned under the Latinized name Juppana and Italianized Giuppana in the 13th century.
+In historical sources, the island is first mentioned under the name Juppana and Italianized Giuppana in the 13th century.
 The first known mention under the Croatian name of Šipan is from 1371.

-During the French Revolutionary Wars, the island was named Giuppana by the British Navy.
+In the 16th and 17th century, the island was a site of belief in the living dead, which led some to mutilate corpses.

+During the Napoleonic Wars and the Adriatic campaign of 1807–1814, the island was named Giuppana by the British Navy.
+British Admiral Thomas Fremantle ordered to invade the island, together with other Croatian islands, to prevent their use by the French.
+On 7 October 1807, sixth-rate HMS Porcupine, under the command of Captain Henry Duncan, chased the Italian gunboat Safo to the island.
+Boats from Porcupine then entered the harbour and seized the gunboat.
+On 18 June 1813, the island was again taken during the Siege of Ragusa by the British, after they forced the surrender of a French garrison on the island.